kubernetes-sigs/gateway-api-inference-extension/pkg/ext-proc/metrics/README.md

 NOTE: Response metrics are only supported in non-streaming mode, with the follow up [issue](https://github.com/kubernetes-sigs/gateway-api-inference-extension/issues/178) to address streaming mode.

 Currently you have 2 options:
-- If your use response streaming, simply leave the response body processing mode empty in your `EnvoyExtensionPolicy` (default).
+- If you use response streaming, simply leave the response body processing mode empty in your `EnvoyExtensionPolicy` (default).
 You won't get response metrics reporting.

 - If you don't use streaming, to enable  response metrics reporting, you can enable  `Buffered` mode for response in `EnvoyExtensionPolicy`.